cloudcoderdotorg/progsnap-spec/spec-0.1-dev.md

 Each line is a tagged data value, where *tagname* is the name of the tag, and *JsonValue* is a single [JSON](http://www.json.org/) value.
 Note that the encoding of *JsonValue* must not contain any newline characters.
 In general, it is guaranteed that each line of the file encodes a single JSON object with two fields, `tag` and `value`.
 Note that the line may or may not contain horizontal whitespace between the JSON tokens.

-Each file specifies that lines with specified tags will occur in a specified order.
+Each file is a collection of lines, with tags and values specified in the file type's description (see <i>Types of files</i> below).
 Each type of line is specified with a number of occurrences:

 Occurrences | Meaning
 ----------- | -------